zeriahgroup/Travel/travels/2026_Tasmania.md

 - https://www.discovertasmania.com.au/
 - https://www.australia.com/en/places/tasmania.html
 - [Tasmania HOBART things to do, see, eat in 3 days travel - 2026 by Larry Lim](https://www.youtube.com/watch?v=BmJwo-EmAyE)
+- Hobart Tasmania Travel Guide: Best Things To Do, See & Eat!

 **Pre booking of restaurants and attractions:**
 - **Gordon River Cruise (Strahan):** This is one of the biggest attractions on the West Coast, and you need to book your seat a few weeks in advance.